AMESocker/JavaScript-Password-Generator/README.md

 GIVEN I need a new, secure password

-**Completed**
-1. WHEN I click the button to generate a password THEN I am presented with a series of prompts for password criteria
+  WHEN I click the button to generate a password
+  THEN I am presented with a series of prompts for password criteria

-**Completed**
-2. WHEN prompted for password criteria
+  WHEN prompted for password criteria
   THEN I select which criteria to include in the password

-**Completed**
-3. WHEN prompted for the length of the password
+  WHEN prompted for the length of the password
   THEN I choose a length of at least 8 characters and no more than 128 characters

-**Completed**
-4. WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters
+  WHEN asked for character types to include in the password THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters

-**TODO**
-5. WHEN I answer each prompt
+  WHEN I answer each prompt
   THEN my input should be validated and at least one character type should be selected

-**TODO**
-6. WHEN all prompts are answered
+  WHEN all prompts are answered
   THEN a password is generated that matches the selected criteria

-**TODO**
-7. WHEN the password is generated
+  WHEN the password is generated
   THEN the password is either displayed in an alert or written to the page

 ### Extra Info